-Q: What is a retainage and when is it released?
+Q: What is retainage and when is it released?

-A: Retainage is an amount withheld from each payment due to contractors and subcontractors until the project is complete.
+A: Retainage is an amount withheld from each payment that is due to contractors and subcontractors until the project is complete.
 This ensures completion of the project and payment by the general contractor to all subcontractors and suppliers.
-Retainage is released upon total completion of the construction project, receipt of an Occupancy Permit, full insurance binder, final title insurance update, all Final Unconditional Lien Waivers and the construction loan is converted to a permanent.
+Retainage is released upon total completion of the construction project, receipt of an Occupancy Permit, receipt of full insurance binder, final title insurance update and receipt of all Final Unconditional Lien Waivers, and the construction loan is converted to a permanent loan.
 In those instances where the borrower acts as its own general contractor, LCEF will consider the release of retainage on certain subcontractors earlier in the project.